mysociety/alaveteli/installing/manual_install.md

 ## Install system dependencies

-These are packages that the software depends on: third-party software used to parse documents, host the site, etc. There are also packages that contain headers necessary to compile some of the gem dependencies in the next step.
+These are packages that the software depends on: third-party software used to parse documents, host the site, and so on.
+There are also packages that contain headers necessary to compile some of the gem dependencies in the next step.

 If you are running Debian, add the following repositories to